Know your Limit – Young Students and Smartphones5. January 2020

 Strategy 1 aims to minimize device distraction.
 For example, you can mute Facebook and Messenger while doing your homework.
 This way you can concentrate better and finish faster.
 Is it really important to get the new message right away, or is half an hour later not good enough?

-To check your own behavior, there are apps like Menthal (Android) or Checky (Android and iOS) that show how often the user uses which app or how often the screen is unlocked.
+To check your own behavior, there are apps like Menthal (Android) that show how often the user uses which app or how often the screen is unlocked.
 Apps like Stay Focused or Cold Turkey go one step further and allow certain apps or even the entire smartphone to be blocked for a period of your own choice.

 Optimize your Usage of a Smartphone